Racism in Malaysia: Demographics of Races in Malaysia

-Tools of persecution

 New Economic Policy as institutionalised mechanism to persecute non-Muslim minorities

 Government policies of positive discrimination favour the Malay majority and the Bumiputera status, particularly in areas such as housing, finance, governance and education.
 Economic policies designed to favour Bumiputera, including affirmative action in public education, were implemented in the 1970s in order to defuse inter-ethnic tensions following the May 13 Incident in 1969.
 However, these policies have not been fully effective in eradicating poverty among rural Bumiputeras and have further caused a backlash especially from Chinese and Indian minorities.
 The policies are enshrined in the Malaysian constitution and questioning them is technically illegal.

 UMNO, the ruling party since Malaysia's independence from Britain - until May 2018 depended on the majority Malay population for votes by using laws that give Malays priority over other races in areas such as employment, education, finance, and housing.
 Such policies has been cited in Article 153 of the Constitution of Malaysia.
 UMNO also promotes ketuanan Melayu, which is the idea that the ethnic Malays (Bumiputeras) should get special privileges in Malaysia.